 You can increase the effectiveness of your seat belts if you take a little time to read the following pages and make sure you know how to wear seat belts properly.

-Not wearing seat belts properly increases the chance of serious injury or death in a crash.
+Not wearing a seat belt increases the chance of being killed or seriously hurt in a crash.

 Be sure you and your passengers always wear seat belts and wear them properly.

 Wearing a Lap/Shoulder Belt